roeegro/SwimFix/README.md

 # SwimFix<br>Pose Estimation Based System for Improving Front Crawl
 ## Introduction
-This is a official git repository for the graduation project of our B.S.C<span>.Sc. in Software Engineering in Ben Gurion University of the Negev located in Be'er Sheva, Israel.
+This is a official git repository for the graduation project of our B<span>.Sc. in Software Engineering in Ben Gurion University of the Negev located in Be'er Sheva, Israel.
 We developed a system for improving front crawl swimming which relies on pose estimation of the swimmer.
 The system takes as input a video of swimming in a front crawl setting and outputs an evaluation for the swimmer to improve upon.